cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 1. A validator simply does not bother to keep the correct binaries running on their system,
 2. A cartel of >1/3 validators unbond and then refuse to sign updates, preventing any batches from getting enough signatures to be submitted to the Gravity Ethereum contract.

+Procedure:

+- We compare the current Cosmos block height with the `SignedBatchesWindow` parameter.
+If the current block height is less than `SignedBatchesWindow`, this procedure completes, doing nothing.
+- Get a list of all the valsets that have not yet been processed by this procedure in earlier blocks, up to `SignedBatchesWindow` blocks ago.
+We only slash for each valset once.
+- For each of these valsets:
+  - Get the current set of bonded validators with `StakingKeeper.GetBondedValidatorsByPower`.
+For each validator:
+    - Check that the validator started validating before the valset was created.
+    - Check if the validator has signed this valset with a `MsgValsetConfirm`.
+If not, slash the validator by `SlashFractionBatch` and jail them.

 ## Attestation vote counting